Background:

 These series of tests provided a few key insights: notifications had to be added for completed actions such as adding to the bag and users prefer the search bar.
 When looking for items, most users chose to utilize the search bar instead of clicking through item categories or looking through the homepage for featured items, and there was confusion over whether an item was successfully added to the shopping bag.
 Users understood that they clicked on the "add to bag" from the button color changes, but there was no clear indication over whether it was successful.

-Updated Wireframes
+Updated Wireframes:

 After receiving feedback from user testing, various UI improvements and added functionalities were implemented.
 A notification system was added for when users are adding items to their bag; the bag icon was changed to include a small number indicator for the amount of items that have been added.
 A pop-up window detailing what item was added to the bag was also implemented to appear and disappear after a short window of time.
 Components were better systemized to span over a consistent amount of columns, and a clearer pagination system was added on the search pages.